userbradley/documentation.breadnet.co.uk/docs/kb/mac/bose-headphones-crackle.md

 title: Bose Headphones Crackle when connected to mac via bluetooth
 ---

-# Bose Headphones Crackle when connected to mac via bluetooth

 As a first step, try only connecting the headphones to your Mac, and not another device like your phone.

 ## Update the defaults